vsergeev/audioprism/README.md

 ## License

-audioprism is MIT licensed.
+audioprism is GPLv3 licensed.
 See the included `LICENSE` file for more details.